sin5ddd/mcp-sqlew/docs/cli/DATA_EXPORT_IMPORT.md

 > JSON-based project data migration for sharing and multi-database workflows

+## 📢 v4.0.2 Update: JSON is Now Required for Cross-Database Migration

+Starting from v4.0.2, **JSON export/import is the ONLY supported method for cross-database migrations** (e.g., SQLite → MySQL, MySQL → PostgreSQL).

+SQL dump (`db:dump`) no longer supports cross-database format conversion.
+See [Complete Cross-Database Migration Guide](#complete-cross-database-migration-guide-v402) below for step-by-step instructions.

+---

 ## Overview

 sqlew provides a complete JSON export/import system for migrating project data between databases.
 This is useful for: